Sometimes all it takes is an invitation.

 Want to know more?

-Contact us if you’d like more information about how you can mentor a young woman on her journey of discernment.
+View the inspirational Discern God's Call, or contact us if you’d like more information about how you can mentor a young woman on her journey of discernment.

 Your child’s vocation—or answer to God’s call—begins with you.
 Through your prayers, examples of holiness and faithfulness, and invitation to pursue noble goals, you provide the foundation for your child to live a full life of great joy.